jessicaobi/site-unit2-project1-music-playlist-explorer-starter/music-playlist-creator/README.md

 `ADD_EMBEDDED_CODE_HERE`

+Hello.
+My loom has not been working correctly for the past two weeks, and I am unable to login on my work laptop.
+I tried to load the code on my personal laptop as well, but it wasn't working either.
+If you fork this code, and run it manually, everything works correctly, but unfortunately I am in a terrible situation where I don't have a successful walkthrough video.
+I sincerely apologize for this inconvenience.

 ### Reflection

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?